rjspencer/docs/theming.md

 ### if:UserIsFollowing
 Checks to see if the user is logged in and following the current account or not

+### if:UserIsMe
+Checks to see if the currently rendered user is the logged in user

 ### if:VenueHasWebsite
 Checks if a venue has a website.